Basic-Nature/html_Parser_prototype/docs/architecture.md

   - Organize parsed data, deduplicate, and run integrity checks.
   - May update the context library with new findings.

+  **Enrichment Coordinator Handle**
+  - Treat `context_coordinator.py` as the enrichment coordinator that stages work before `ContextOrganizer.organize_context` fires.
+Instead of flooding the organizer with every detected asset, the coordinator should batch entities by category (contests, locations, vote methods, etc.), attach provenance tags, and only submit the bundles that pass lightweight heuristics.
+  - Each invocation of `organize_context` should emit a compact training snapshot: the categorized entities, the applied fixes, and the anomaly verdicts.
+Store these snapshots under `log/context_enrichment/*.jsonl` or directly in PostgreSQL so retraining jobs can ingest well-scoped examples rather than noisy global dumps.
+  - When wiring new handlers (HTML or PDF), call into the coordinator’s enrichment handle first; let it decide whether to spawn DOM scans, NLP passes, or ML anomaly checks.
+This throttles unrelated tasks and keeps training data aligned with best practices (one category per pass, provenance recorded, audit-ready metadata attached).
+  - The coordinator now builds an `enrichment_plan` (routes such as `dom`, `tables`, `ml`, `integrity`) and passes it to `ContextOrganizer`.
+The organizer honors that plan by skipping gated routes and records the resolved plan/decisions into `metadata.route_summary`.
+Every plan execution is appended to `log/context_enrichment/plan_snapshots.jsonl` for downstream training and auditing.
+  - Format-aware routing: HTML/DOM runs keep panel/button scans, PDFs prioritize reconstruction, OCR/image inputs request DOM + ML cleanup, CSV/JSON/API/XML feeds bypass DOM entirely and focus on structured table + integrity routes.
+Each detected path is logged via `plan.dynamic_paths` so future training jobs understand why a subset of routes ran.

 #### **Step 3: Logging & Feedback**

 - **All field extractions, corrections, and feedback** are logged as `.jsonl` files.